-Enrollment in other benefits is not automatic for new employees or rehires; you must enroll in and pay for these benefits.
-If you want to add them, you will need to sign up during your first 31 days of employment.
-If you sign up for life and disability insurance during your first 31 days, you won't have to provide evidence of insurability (EOI).
-You can sign up now for:
+Enrollment in other benefits is not automatic for new employees or re-hires; you must enroll in and pay the full cost of these benefits.
+If you want to add them now, you will need to sign up during your first 31 days of employment.
+If you sign up for Optional Term Life Insurance at Election 1 or 2 and/or disability insurance during your first 31 days, you won't have to provide evidence of insurability (EOI).
+You can enroll yourself and your dependents in: